mikehenken/quality-services-now/docs/DOCS_INDEX.md

 # 📚 Documentation Index

-Welcome to the KD's Pressure Washing & Services documentation.
+Welcome to the Quality Services Now documentation.
 This index organizes all project documentation for easy navigation.

 ## 🚀 Quick Start